 Manufacturers have made significant investments in their legacy tools and products, and they can’t simply shut them down and start from scratch.
 Graeme Wright, chief digital officer for manufacturing and utilities at Fujitsu, points out legacy technologies and approaches have created silos in most manufacturing organizations.

 “IT and OT [operational technology] don’t tend to talk to each other,” he says.
 This disconnect makes it difficult to streamline technologies and processes across departments.

 Most manufacturers lack a unified platform to provide visibility into the technology on the floor and how it’s being used, increasing the risk of cyberattacks and workplace safety incidents.
 At the same time, manufacturing is struggling to attract and retain talent.

-This has complicated knowledge transfer because so much information is in people’s heads and has never been digitised, says Vamshi Rachakonda, vice president of sales at Capgemini Americas.
+This has complicated knowledge transfer because so much information is in people’s heads and has never been digitized, says Vamshi Rachakonda, vice president of sales at Capgemini Americas.
 When they leave, they take it with them.

 While consolidating knowledge, identify places where departments might share data.
 “You can’t manage what you can’t measure,” Wright says.
 Data sharing should be a top priority for IT and OT.

 To that end, ServiceNow Operational Technology Management can provide a unified view of all IT and OT assets.
 Aligning IT and OT enables the two functions to communicate seamlessly about what they need.
-It also allows security teams to identify and prioritise cyberthreats across the entire technology ecosystem.
+It also allows security teams to identify and prioritize cyberthreats across the entire technology ecosystem.